-We have audited the consolidated financial statements of R-Logitech S.A.M. (the "Company") and its subsidiaries (the "Group"), which are presented in pages 36 to 75 and comprise the consolidated statement of financial position as at 31 December 2022, and the consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of R- Logitech SAM (the "Group"), which are presented in pages 22 to 61 and comprise the consolidated statement of financial position as at 31 December 2023, and the consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and notes of the financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements give a true and fair view of the consolidated financial position of the Group as at 31 December 2022, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, the accompanying consolidated financial statements give a true and fair view of the financial position of the Company as at 31 December 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and the requirements of the Cyprus Companies Law, Cap.
 113.